 - Choose the right lunch spot or snack spot.
 Depending on the time of day you’re hiking there are several options for great spots.
 If you’re arriving a bit later, try having lunch at Sun Point which is spectacular but often windy.
-Otherwise, just after Baring Falls you’ll come to a place where the trail is right next to Saint Mary Lake.
-Take the visible side path a few feet down to the water’s edge ,and enjoy the beautiful views for lunch.
-Otherwise Virginia Falls makes the perfect lunch/snack spot as well!
+Otherwise, just after Baring Falls, you’ll come to a place where the trail is right next to Saint Mary Lake.
+Take the visible side path a few feet down to the water’s edge, and enjoy the beautiful views for lunch.
+Otherwise, Virginia Falls makes the perfect lunch/snack spot as well!

 - Swimming!
 You can find a good spot to take a dip in the lake just after Baring Falls.
 Saint Mary Lake is one of the colder lakes in Glacier, so be ready!
 It’s definitely worth it on a hot day, the cold water is incredibly refreshing.

 - Parking problems – avoid the typical national park congestion problems by getting an early start.
-Also the parking lot at Sun Point is much larger than the parking area for Saint Mary and Virginia Falls.
+Also, the parking lot at Sun Point is much larger than the parking area for Saint Mary and Virginia Falls.
 You can start at either parking lot.
 But I think this hike is best done starting at Sun Point and hiking to Virginia Falls as the furthest out point and back again.

 - Be aware this is a very popular hike that can get crowded!
 Since it’s moderate and can be done in smaller sections, this hike is very popular, especially with families.
 We had to wait in a small line-up for a chance to go up the ledge to get closer to see Baring Falls pictured above.
-Just know there’s certain areas of this trail that get crowded at times.
+Just know there are certain areas of this trail that get crowded at times.
 But overall the trail is long enough that everyone spreads out pretty well.